Highly trained, down-to-earth pros

 Dr. Rousku specializes in the treatment of young adults who have experienced a wide range of psychiatric concerns including substance use, eating issues, mood and, anxiety disorders, autism, sexual and gender identity, somatoform, personality disorders, psychosis, and trauma-related illness as well as extensive social problems and family conflicts.
 This wife and mother of two says she loves working with young people.
 “It’s a special feeling when you can shape a young life for the better and see them recover their zest for life, goals, family relations, and confidence in themselves, setting them on a path of psychological awareness they can forever draw benefits from.”

-Jon G. Caldwell, PhD
+Jon G. Caldwell, DO, PhD

 Chief Medical Officer